 David Wise of the U.S. successfully defended his crown from the inaugural Olympic halfpipe contest by holding off teammate Alex Ferreira, beating him by less than a point on his final run.

-Canada retained gold in women's ski cross for a third straight Olympics, the only nation to win the event, and went 1-2 like it did in Sochi.
+Canada retained gold in women's ski cross for a third straight Olympics and remained the only nation to win the event.
 Kelsey Serwa, who had overcome a nearly career-ending training injury in late 2016, and teammate Brittany Phelan, a former Alpine skier, took gold and silver.
-The course was modified before finals due to frequency of crashes.
+The course was modified before finals due to the frequency of crashes.

-Oleksandr Abramenko, competing in his fourth Games, earned a surprise victory in men's aerials for Ukraine's first freestyle skiing podium finish and third Winter Olympic medal.
+Oleksandr Abramenko, competing in his fourth Games, earned a surprise victory in men's aerials.
+His win gave Ukraine its first-ever freestyle skiing podium finish and third-ever Winter Olympic gold medal.

-In men's moguls, Mikael Kingsbury of Canada took over the reigns from fellow Canadian and recent retiree Alex Bilodeau to extend the nation's title streak in that event to three Games.
+In men's moguls, Mikael Kingsbury took over the reins from fellow Canadian and recent retiree Alex Bilodeau to extend the nation's title streak in the event to three Games.

 Sochi 2014